 Lance-corporal W. Richards (M.M.), 24/1792, of Timaru, returned to New Zealand per the “Kia Ora”, embarking at Liverpool in March 1919, the draft being due at Lyttelton on 7 May 1919.
 He was in the contingent of South Canterbury soldiers who came from Christchurch by a special train and were welcomed home on 9 May 1919.
 A great crowd gathered at the station and cheered loudly when they arrived.
 The soldiers expressed their appreciation to the ladies who gave them fruit and cigarettes.
 The Mayor congratulated the soldiers on their heroic achievements abroad, thanked them on behalf of the whole community and expressed the hope that they would soon regain their health, before calling for three hearty cheers for them.
 Mr Craigie, M.P., said that all were proud of what they had done in the struggle for liberty and freedom, and expressed the hope that “they would have many happy years in this prosperous land”.

 “A very pleasant evening was spent in the Salisbury schoolroom last Wednesday to welcome home Private W. Richards, M.M., and present him with a gold medal as a slight mark of appreciation of his services for his country.”
 [Timaru Herald, 20 May 1919].
 The chairman of the Social Committee, congratulated him on his safe return and thanked him for his services.
 The medal was pinned on, to the accompaniment of musical honours and cheers.
 Great pleasure was expressed in seeing Private Richards home again, looking so fit and bringing honour to his family and country.
 William thanked all for their kind sentiments and handsome present, “modestly disclaiming the idea that he had done any more than his comrades”.
 There were more cheers, followed by supper, dancing, music and songs.
 Richards was discharged on 6 June 1919, on the termination of his term of engagement, having given three years and 232 days of service, all but 110 days overseas in Egypt and France.
+For this he was awarded the British War Medal and the Victory Medal.
 He resumed farming, now at Hook, Makikihi.

 A ceremony was held in the Timaru Drill Shed on the evening of 25 November 1919 to present medals won at the war to the successful soldiers or next-of-kin.
 After a ceremonial parade of the local military group, the Mayor welcomed the large crowd, Colonel R. Young, military dignitaries and Captain Chaplain Jacob.
 “His Worship also took the opportunity of congratulating the officers and men present that evening who were to receive decorations.
 It was unfortunate, however, that some of their gallant boys were not there that evening – they were numbered amongst the unreturning brave.
 Their next-of-kin, however, would receive their decorations, and he was sure it would be a source of deep gratification to them to possess such tangible marks of the King’s appreciation of their services as those decorations symbolised.
 (Applause.)”
 The medals were presented by Colonel R. Young, C.B., C.M.G., D.S.O., N.Z.
 S.C., Officer Commanding the Canterbury district.
 “The friends and relations of those men who were to receive decorations that evening had every reason to be proud that those men had been selected as most worthy of those honours,” said Colonel Young.
 As the next-of-kin or the soldier concerned came for the medal, the gazette notice of each award was read, and each was heartily applauded.
 The list of the honours presented included 24/1792 Private Richards, W., M.M.